AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/User Attributes/agora_chat_user_attributes_flutter.md

 Before proceeding, ensure that you meet the following requirements:

 - Have a project that has implemented [the basic real-time chat functionalities](./agora_chat_get_started_flutter?platform=Flutter).
-- Have a thorough understanding of the API call frequency limit, the maximum size of all the attributes of a specified user, and the maximum size of all user attribtues in an app.
+- Have a thorough understanding of the API call frequency limit, the maximum size of all the attributes of a specified user, and the maximum size of all user attributes in an app.
 For details, see [Known limitations](./agora_chat_limitation?platform=Flutter).

 ## Implementation